 FRANCKE, August Hermann.
 Ober-Peilau, Schlesien (then Gnadenfrei, now Piława Górna in Poland) 5.11.1870 — Berlin 16.2.1930.
 German Missionary (in Ladakh) and Tibetologist.
 Professor in Berlin.
 Son of A.H.Fr., a merchant and dyehouse owner, and Charlotte Susanne Beyer.
-After school studied for the missionary work at teachers’ seminar of the Evang.
-Brüdergemeinde in Niesky (Oberlausitz).
-After further studies in Manchester went to India and worked in 1896-1910 in Ladakh: in Leh (1896-99), Khalatse (1899-1904) and Kyelang (1906-08), in 1904-05 and 1908-09 on furlough in Germany.
+After school studied for the missionary work at teachers’ seminar of the Brüdergemeinde in Niesky (Oberlausitz).
+After further studies in Fairfield near Manchester went to India and worked in 1896-1910 in Ladakh: in Leh (1896-99), Khalatse (1899-1904) and Kyelang (1906-08), in 1904-05 and 1908-09 on furlough in Germany.
 In 1909-10 surveyed for the Indian government the archaeological remains of Tibetan frontier, 18 months’ expedition from Simla to Spiti and Ladakh and back to Srinagar.
-In 1910 returned to Germany.
+In 1910 returned to Germany, lived in Niesky.
 In 1914 he was sent by Munich Museum to Ladakh, travelling through Russia, Tashkent and Kashgar, but arriving at British territory he was interned (in Ahmednagar camp he studied Sanskrit).
-Freed in 1916 and returned to Europe served as interpreter and was again taken prisoner in Serbia.
+Freed in 1916 and returned to Europe, he now served as interpreter and was again taken prisoner in Serbia.
 In 1919 settled down in Gnadenberg (Schlesien) and started study on the gZer-myig manuscripts.
 In 1922 PD for Tibetan at Berlin, in 1925 ao.
 Professor.
 Never wholly recovered of the troubles of captivity and died in its consequences.
 Hon. member of British & Foreign Bible Society 1906 (because of his Bible translations).
 Hon.
 Ph.D.
 1911 Breslau.
 Married 1897 Anna Theodora (Dora) Weiz, two sons and one daughter.

 Publications: A number of translations of the Bible in literary Tibetan, in Western Tibetan, and in Dardic languages.
 Continued this work until his death.